rohan843/cybersecurity-notes/README.md

 ## Threats, Risks and Vulnerabilities

 **Threat**: Any circumstance or event that can negatively impact assets.
-An example is a social engineering attack (a manipulation technique exploiting human error to gain private information, access or valuables.)
+An example is a social engineering attack (a manipulation technique exploiting human error to gain private information, access or valuables).
+Another example is phishing (a type of social engineering).

+**Risks**: They are different from threats.
+A risk is anything that can impact the confidentiality, integrity or availability of an asset.